0x00wolf/hkrsAI/README.md

 I built hkrAI as a daily use productivity tool for myself, and I absolutely love it.
 I hope you will too!

-All of the program's logic is in one file, with as logical and clean code as I can muster.
-If you want to edit any features, please fork the project or reach out to me with your ideas.

 <!-- GETTING STARTED -->
 ### Getting started: